arx-research/ers-scripts/README.md

 Note that the service creation function is narrowly scoped to only creating a service with a contentApp record.
 Also the resulting `serviceId` will be printed in the console as part of a successful transaction.

+### generateTokenUriData
+This script creates formatted tokenUriData for chips in the project and adds it to IPFS.
+An NFT.storage API token is required for this script.
+It takes two arguments:

+1. `network`: The network you want to interact with (defaults to `hardhat`)
+2. `scan`: The number of chips that you wish to scan and generate tokenUriData for.

+The script will prompt you to add `name`, `description` and `media` information.
+This information can be reused for all chips scanned, or you can individually add information on a per chip basis.
+It will then be formatted and added to IPFS via NFT.storage.

+The script will also prompt for the creation of a `chipData.json` file that can be used in project creation.
+It returns a CID that can be used for the `tokenUriRoot` in `projectCreation.json`.

 ### createProject
 This script creates a project and enrolls chips in the project.
 Similarly to `addManufacturerEnrollment` it takes in two arguments:
 1. `network`: The network you want to interact with (defaults to `hardhat`)